Rachel Fulton Brown

-Rachel Fulton Brown is an American medievalist.
+Rachel Fulton Brown is an American medievalist and fencer.
 She is an Associate Professor of Medieval History, Fundamentals, and the College at the University of Chicago.

 Career

 Fulton Brown has authored a variety of texts on the topic of Christian studies and the Middle Ages.

 Comments and blog entries published by Fulton Brown gained attention in academia as part of a broader discussion regarding white nationalism and medieval studies.
 As described by The New York Times:

 The idea of medieval studies as a haven for white nationalist ideas gained ground when Rachel Fulton Brown, an associate professor of medieval history at the University of Chicago, began feuding with Dorothy Kim, an assistant professor of medieval English literature at Brandeis, after Dr. Kim, writing on Facebook, highlighted an old blog post of Dr. Fulton Brown’s titled "Three Cheers for White Men," calling it an example of "medievalists upholding white supremacy."